Rod Dedeaux: Films

 Dedeaux also served as the baseball coach and consultant for actors and ballplayers on the 1989 film Field of Dreams.
 While Dedeaux was critical of the "phoniness that was in baseball movies," an opinion which he acquired while working as an extra in the 1948 film The Babe Ruth Story, he accepted the task after reading the original novel Shoeless Joe and brought Buford along to help him coach the cast.
-Phil Alden Robinson, who directed the film, said the following about Dedeaux:
+Phil Alden Robinson, who directed the film, stated that ballplayers were prepared for the film by Dedeaux.